arfacamble/DevOps-Course-Starter/README.md

 ## Running the Tests

-In a terminal running within the project virtual environment (opening a terminal within vscode should be enough for this), running the tests is as simple as running:
+Running the tests is as simple as:

-`pytest`
+`poetry run pytest` or simply `pytest` from within the project virtual environment